xinmengbcr/MolTopolParser/README.md

 Additionally, the aggregation level can include methods to convertor write out the data after parsing, once the data is organized.

----

-By following this structure, MolTopolParser aims to provide a clear and efficient way to manage and process molecular simulation data.

----

 ## User Guild